Zhang-Henry/AIOS_agent/README.md

   - ollama/llama3.1:70b
 ```

-### Available LLMs in AIOS Agent
+### Available LLMs in ASB
-Here are the open-source and closed-source LLMs we used in AIOS agent.
+Here are the open-source and closed-source LLMs we used in ASB.

 | **LLM**               |**YAML Argument**| **Source**| **#Parameters** | **Provider**   |
 |-----------------------|----|-------------|---------|-------|